Hanafi FiqhMaliki Fiqh

 Yes, this would be permitted and particularly if there is a genuine reason to do so in cases of hardship.

-In your case, if your OCD makes it difficult for you to deal with certain types of impurities, you may treat them as pure if there are other opinions stating so, to avoid the mental anguish that comes with OCD.
-However, I would advise you to only do this as a temporary solution until you are able to overcome your OCD.
+In your case, if your OCD makes it difficult for you to deal with certain types of impurities, you may treat them as pure if there are other opinions stating so to avoid the mental anguish that comes with OCD.
+However, I would advise you only to do this as a temporary solution until you are able to overcome your OCD.

-For this, you should seek professional help and advice, and, for the time being, avoid the more technical aspects of fiqh.
+For this, you should seek professional help and advice and, for the time being, avoid the more technical aspects of fiqh.
 Rather, focus on the very basics and don’t overburden yourself with details, which might aggravate your situation.

-Checked and approved by Shaykh Faraz Rabbani.
+Checked and Approved by Shaykh Faraz Rabbani